Tax and Compliance — 5 min

 To work as an independent contractor in the Netherlands, you’ll need to choose a legal structure for your business.
 Some of the most popular models include:

-• Commercial partnership (vof): A simple partnership agreement.
+Commercial partnership (vof): A simple partnership agreement.
 Again, there is no legal separation between the individual and the business; you and your partners are personally responsible for any debts and liabilities.

 Once this step is complete, you will receive a Standard Business Classification (SBI) code.
-This code is based on your business activity, and can influence your insurance premiums, bank loan eligibility, and permit requirements.
+This code is based on your business activity and can influence your insurance premiums, bank loan eligibility, and permit requirements.

 The KVK will also inform the Tax and Customs Administration that you are now self-employed.

-As an independent contractor, it’s down to you to handle your invoices and payment collection.
+As an independent contractor, it’s on you to handle your invoices and payment collection.
 Unfortunately, this means billing each client individually and collecting payment through their preferred payment method — which can be inefficient and time-consuming.

 Some of the most common ways to collect payments include:

-• Bank transfers
+Bank transfers

-• Direct deposits
+Direct deposits

-• Paper checks
+Paper checks

-• Money orders
+Money orders

-• Virtual wallets
+Virtual wallets

-• Digital transfer services like PayPal and Wise
+Digital transfer services like PayPal and Wise

-These methods all have their own pros and cons.
+These methods all have pros and cons.
 For instance, bank and digital transfers can be quick but often come with hefty service fees.
 And if you have clients in other countries besides the Netherlands, the payment collection process can be even more complicated.

 Alternatively, you can use a trusted solution like Remote.
 Our platform is a simple, secure, and reliable way to get paid quickly in euros — and with no hidden fees.
 Learn more about how our platform can help.

-If you are a sole proprietor, you pay income tax on your business profits (inkomstenbelasting).
-You must file your tax return before May 1 using your tax ID; the Tax and Customs Administration will then calculate how much you need to pay.
+You must file your tax return before May 1 using your tax ID; the Tax and Customs Administration will then calculate how much you need to pay based on your taxable income.
 The KVK also provides a handy tax calculator (in Dutch) to help you generate an estimate.

 You are also required to make health insurance contributions to the state (ZFW), even if you are already making private health insurance contributions.
 This is calculated and paid as part of your income tax.